 Still in public preview, new application authentication method policies will help Microsoft 365 customers adhere to best practices for managing application credentials, while asserting pressure on ISVs to do the same.
 Going forward we can expect this to turn into a standard configuration, enforced across many organizations.
 To address the problem, Microsoft is ready to release a set of features to help.
 In this article, we introduce you to Azure AD application authentication method policies, one of the features in the set.

 Many apps are created in the Azure AD for a tenant.
 Those apps have permissions to allow them to access data, and consent for those permissions are granted by administrators and users.
-How often do you check what apps are known in your Azure AD and what permissions those apps have?
-In this article, we review how to use the Graph API and PowerShell to create a report inventorying apps and permissions.
-What you do with that data is up to you!

 While application access policies were a great step forward, they did not cover all scenarios, and Vasil does a great job at giving us a practical explanation.

 Microsoft MVP Vasil Michev takes a deep dive into Microsoft's Project Moca tool.

 Microsoft MVP Vasil Michev provides a detailed account of the latest Exchange Retention and Communication Compliance updates.

 Back at Ignite 2019, Microsoft announced a few new compliance features under the Insider Risk Management “solution”.
 In this article,…